 Precision Pitch Polishing

 Pitch polishing is similar to the double-sided process except that it only polishes optics one side at a time.
-Sydor Optics frequently uses single-sided polishing machines for wedged optics, light pipes, optical components thicker than 25mm and larger optics up to 750mm in diameter.
+Sydor Optics frequently uses single-sided polishing machines for wedged optics, optical components thicker than 25mm and larger optics up to 750mm in diameter.
 The single-side process is typically used only if one side of an optical component needs to be polished, or if a part is too large for the double-sided process.

 Pitch polishing involves significant skill and craftsmanship and can achieve much tighter tolerances for surface flatness, surface roughness, parallelism and cosmetics.
 Parts typically polished on a pitch table include optical flats and mirror substrates.
 Notably, the pitch polishing process also minimizes surface deformation on the edge of a part also known as edge roll.